kestra-io/docs/content/blogs/2023-10-05-announcing-Kestra-funding-to-build-the-universal-open-source-orchestrator.md

 **Images avec une liste des clients**

-## Breaking Down the Barriers of hyperspecialization
+## Breaking Down the Orchestration Silos

 [Kestra](https://github.com/kestra-io/kestra)’s innovative approach to orchestration aims to overcome the challenges posed by hyperspecialization in various domains — be it **data orchestration**, **process** and **microservice** orchestration, or **infrastructure** and **business automation**.
 Such hyperspecialization has often resulted in organizational silos, hindering collaboration and operational excellence.